The Elliptical Marquee Tool In Photoshop

 You can easily switch between the Rectangular and Elliptical Marquee Tools from your keyboard, although exactly how you do it will depend on how you have things set up in Photoshop's Preferences.
 Every tool in the Tools panel can be accessed by pressing a certain letter on your keyboard.
 Both the Rectangular and Elliptical Marquee Tools can be selected by pressing the letter M, and to switch between them, you either press M again by itself or you'll need to press Shift+M. Again, this depends on how you have it set up in the Preferences.

-On a PC, you’ll find the Preferences option under the Edit menu at the top of the screen.
-On a Mac, you’ll find it under the Photoshop menu.
-In the General section, look for the option called Use Shift Key for Tool Switch.
-With this option checked, you’ll need to add the Shift key to switch between the two Marquee tools (as well as other tools in the Tools panel that share the same keyboard shortcut).
-Uncheck the option if you’d rather just use the M key by itself to switch between them.
-It’s completely up to you:
+On a PC, you'll find the Preferences option under the Edit menu at the top of the screen.
+On a Mac, you'll find it under the Photoshop menu.
+In the General section (the Tools section in Photoshop CS6 and CC), look for the option called Use Shift Key for Tool Switch.
+With this option checked, you'll need to add the Shift key to switch between the two Marquee tools (as well as other tools in the Tools panel that share the same keyboard shortcut).
+Uncheck the option if you'd rather just use the M key by itself to switch between them.
+It's completely up to you:

 Drawing Oval Selections

 To draw an oval selection with the Elliptical Marquee Tool, simply click at the point where you want to begin the selection, then hold your mouse button down and drag in the direction you need until you have the object or area surrounded by the selection outline.
 Release your mouse button to complete the selection.
 Here's a wedding photo that I have open in Photoshop:

 I want to add a classic white vignette effect to this photo, and the Elliptical Marquee Tool will make it easy.
 First, I'll add a new blank layer so I can create my effect without damaging the original image.
 I'll do that by clicking on the New Layer icon at the bottom of the Layers panel: